Hausdorffness for Lie algebra homology of Schwartz spaces and applications to the comparison conjecture: Abstract

 \section{Abstract}

-Let $H$ be a Nash group acting equivariantly with finitely many orbits on a Nash manifold $X$ and a Nash bundle $\cE$ on $X$.
+Let $H$ be a \DimaA{real algebraic} group acting equivariantly with finitely many orbits on a \DimaA{real algebraic} manifold $X$ and a \DimaA{real algebraic} bundle $\cE$ on $X$.
 Let $\fh$ be the Lie algebra of $H$.
 Let $\Sc(X,\cE)$ be the space of Schwartz sections of $\cE$.
 We prove that $\fh\Sc(X,\cE)$ is a closed subspace of $\Sc(X,\cE)$ of finite codimension.

 We give an application of this result in the case when $H$ is a real spherical subgroup of a real reductive group $G$.
 We deduce an equivalence of two old conjectures due to Casselman: the automatic continuity and the comparison conjecture for zero homology.
 Namely, let $\pi$ be a Casselman-Wallach representation of $G$ and $V$ be the corresponding Harish-Chandra module.
 Then the natural morphism of coinvariants $V_{\fh}\to \pi_{\fh}$ is an isomorphism if and only if any linear $\fh$-invariant functional on $V$ is continuous in the topology induced from $\pi$.
 The latter statement is known to hold in two important special cases: if $H$ includes a symmetric subgroup, and if $H$ includes the nilradical of a minimal parabolic subgroup of $G$.